netguru/mobile-security-checklist/Handbooks/02-iOS/iOS.6-external-libraries-linking.md

 External libraries are linked statically and built inside the app file.

 ### Example scenario:
-Application is using external libraries using for example Cocoapods.
+Application is using external libraries, for example added via Cocoapods.

 ### How to:
 1. Download project ipa file